 The pastries I made yesterday weren't as soft as Weikel's, but this is only the second time I've made them, and in looking at the varieties of recipes, I have a lot of experimenting to do.
 Some recipes use more egg, others call for mashed potatoes, and some recipes probably use soft flours such as White Lily.
 I also noticed that the recipe I made yesterday didn't call for any kneading, while the recipe I made 3 years ago did.

 Either way, these were pretty good.
 While I’m not much of a yeast bread baker, I found this recipe very streamlined, easy to put together and loved the results.
-As mentioned, this one is adapted from A World of Cake.
-I also went ahead and added the recipe I made last time as well.
-If you’re an expert Kolache maker and have any tips to share, I would be very appreciative (as would Todd’s co-workers who get to eat the experiments).
+The recipe is adapted from a cookbook called A World of Cake.
+If you're an expert Kolache maker and have any tips to share, I would be very appreciative (as would Todd's co-workers who get to eat the experiments).

 - 1 cup milk warmed – whole is probably a better choice